Hena234/MCS_Sandpile/README.md

 # Sandpile Simulations

 This repository contains implementations of various sandpile models, demonstrating the concept of self-organized criticality.
 The simulations are written in JavaScript using the p5.js library for visualization.
+I have shown the difference in the log-log plot that arises from the change in the grid size of the canvas.
+The plot changes significantly as the grid is increassed from 10*10 to 400*400 pixels.

 ## Table of Contents